wafflespeanut/biographer/README.md

 ### Notes

 Currently, I'm trying to minimize the time it takes to search.
 Since Python is high-level, I'm planning to link it to a Rust library which (I hope) will be damn fast!
 And, this will soon become command-line.
-I also have some future plans to make use of a secure cipher and put the stories into a database.
+I also have some future plans to make use of an open-source secure encryption scheme, a strong password hash, and put the stories into a database.

 ### Changelog

+<sup>Most of the commits are in the (`scripts`)[https://github.com/Wafflespeanut/scripts] repository.
+I moved it here once the diary became somewhat usable.
+In case you wanna check those out, I've provided the links for each version below.</sup>

 v0.4.0: Memoir
 - Fixed a major flaw in the cipher.
 All these days, this has been consuming more time & memory.
 It's now been updated to a mixup of 256-char Caesar cipher and byte-wise XOR.